buckmelton/notes/bucks-git-and-github-cheat-sheet.md

 git checkout -b awesome-feature-branch

+## See which files are currently staged

+git status

 ## Stage (add) files that you've edited in the current branch

 - Before adding (staging) your files prior to a commit, you can double-check the status of files that have had changes to them: